The Religious History Community

 Since the early days of the colonization that would become the United States, religion played a role in crafting the character of both people and places.
 The Religious History Community works to increase the visibility of the role religion and faith played in state and local history and to provide support to institutions in interpreting and sharing this complex and often volatile aspect of their past.

-The Religious History Community is run by the following committee:
+The AASLH Religious History Affinity Community is led by the following committee:

 Independent Scholar, Harrisburg, PA